Pet care costs - food

 Treats for dog training and walks can be expensive to buy, why not try the vacuumpacked frankfurter sausages that are very cheap.
 Slice them lengthways then finely into halfmoons and oven cook until chewy but not burnt (harder than it sounds – keep an eye on them!).
 Cool and then they are smelly and tasty mini treats.
 Not too many though!

-Big Give Christmas Challenge - update
+Big Give - an update

 Charity news